Stone Duality Proofs for Colorless Distributed Computability Theorems: Introduction

-Our approach relies on the interpretation of protocols as endofunctors on the category of simplicial complexes.
-Recent preprints~\cite{catdist-x,sheafdist-x,sheafdist-ba} have also adopted a categorical approach to distributed systems, using algebraic and sheaf theoretic methods, respectively, to describe distributed systems in colored models.
-While our functorial approach, although limited for the time being to the colorless case, is similar to that described in~\cite{catdist-x}, the algebraic point of view developed therein is complemented via Stone duality with an associated topological point of view in the form of the classifying spectral space.
+\paragraph*{Related Works} Our approach relies on the interpretation of distributed protocols as endofunctors on the category of simplicial complexes.
+While concurrency theory has a long history of using categorical methods (\eg \cite{catWinskel,Winskelmodels}), this is unusual in distributed computing.
+Following previous works \cite{GMT15}, preprints~\cite{catdist-x,sheafdist-x,sheafdist-ba} have recently deepened a categorical approach to distributed protocols, using algebraic and sheaf theoretic methods respectively.
+While our functorial encoding of protocols, although {limited for the time being to the case of achromatic protocols}, is similar to that described in~\cite{catdist-x}, our use of Stone duality reunites the algebraic and logical point of view they develop with the topological approach using simplicial complexes, see Section~\ref{sec:ccl} for a further discussion.

+Stone duality is an effective tool in theoretical computer science which expresses the link between computational behaviors and specifications.
+As emphasized in the survey~\cite{dualityCS}, topology is the ``magic ingredient'' which makes this correspondence work.
+This article demonstrates that Stone duality can also be naturally applied to questions of task-solvability for distributed systems, while extending and explaining the current literature.
+We believe that leveraging these duality techniques has the potential to transform research in distributed computing by reconciling the topological, combinatorial, algebraic and logical approaches to the subject, with the long-term goal of establishing a unified semantics for distributed computing.
+The present work is a step in this direction, in which we focus on the most simple presentation of distributed computability, namely the case of colorless computability for achromatic protocols.